Updated April 2021

 Reduces the Likelihood of Regional Arms Races

-By helping to inhibit non-nuclear states from developing nuclear technology and by helping to keep some states that do possess nuclear weapons from achieving further technological advances, the CTBT contributes to the prevention of regional arms races.
+The CTBT contributes to the prevention of regional arms races by helping to inhibit non-nuclear states from developing nuclear technology and by helping to keep some states that do possess nuclear weapons from achieving further technological advances.

 What the Treaty Does